BeastNeedsMoreTorque/primaries-2016/README.md

 Set the environment variable `AP_TEST=true` to incorporate test data from the Associated Press.

 Set the environment variable `LOG_LEVEL=debug` to see more log data.
+You'll probably also want to set `SKIP_RSPEC=true` in this case; otherwise the specs will create confusing log messages.

 # Endpoints